-- I washed all the wool garments as vigorously as I could without felting them, then put them inside the cedar chests.
+- I washed all the wool garments as vigorously as I could without felting them, dried them thoroughly in the sun, then put them inside the cedar chests.

-- I opened those twice a year to shake out the garments and make sure they hadn’t started a breeding ground inside the dark chest.
+- I opened those twice a year to shake out the garments and make sure they hadn’t started a breeding ground inside the dark chest, cedar or no cedar.

-- I made quarantine areas for fiber I thought could possibly be infested but I’d not seen evidence yet.
+- I made quarantine areas for fiber I thought could possibly be infested because they were near other wool that was.

 - Any new fiber entering the house or coming off the rabbits was put into thick, sealable plastic bags, double bagged, with lavender or cedar packets inside, and put into a safe chest or plastic bin that could be sealed.

 - The best storage containers for wool are ones which let light in.
 Wool moths like the dark.